 “I happened to be playing next to my wife.
 I had my back to her.”
 McDowell told The New York Post.
 “I turned around and said, “I just won a million dollars.”
 “She told me, “You’re full of crap.”

-It was a Saturday afternoon when McDowell bet the $5 on a 6-Card Bonus on a Three Card Poker game.
+On Saturday afternoon, McDowell bet the $5 on a 6-Card Bonus on a Three Card Poker game.
 He was stunned to see a royal straight flush of diamonds when the dealer laid out the cards.
 This hand was 1 in over 20 million odds.

-It was an even sweeter win as far as gambling stories go because his wife was declared cancer-free a day before.
-She went through several surgeries and treatments for liver cancer, while also dealing with colon cancer for years.
+It was an even sweeter win as far as gambling stories go because his wife was declared cancer-free the day before.
+She went through several surgeries and treatments for liver cancer while also dealing with colon cancer for years.
 “It must be luck of the Irish,” McDowell told The New York Post.
 “They’re both great news.”

-7. When FedEx was facing bankruptcy, its founder Frederick W. Smith took the only remaining amount of $5,000 from the company’s account and went to Las Vegas.
+7) When FedEx was facing bankruptcy, its founder Frederick W. Smith took the only remaining amount of $5,000 from its account and went to Las Vegas.
 He came out with $32,000, enough to fuel the planes and keep the company running for a few days while they raised funds.

-Smith invested his own $4-million fortune and raised $90 million in capital when he founded FedEx.
-After three years, the company was facing losses of $1 million per month and bankruptcy.
-He took what’s left of the company’s funds, went to Las Vegas and played blackjack winning more than six times the amount.
-With the few days respite the winnings brought the company, they were able to run the business and raise additional funds.
-By 1976, the company’s first profit was $3.6 million, four years later it was $40 million, and as of 2018, its total assets amount to $52 billion
+Smith invested his own $4-million fortune and raised $90 million in assets when he founded FedEx.
+After three years, the company faced losses of $1 million per month and bankruptcy.
+He took what’s left of the company’s funds, went to Las Vegas, and played blackjack, winning more than six times the amount.
+With the few days of respite the winnings brought the company, they could run the business and raise additional funds.
+By 1976, the company’s first profit was $3.6 million; four years later, it was $40 million, and as of 2018, its total assets amount to $52 billion

 What are some of your craziest bets?